msclar/referee/README.md

 ## Generated data

 We released all the generated data from the models released above.
+Refer to `data/README.md`.

 - The data released for Referee-Distill step `i` is exactly the data used in training Referee-Distill step `i+1`.
 - The data released for Referee-Control step `i` is exactly the data used in training Referee-Control step `i+1`.